WangWenhao0716/ISC-Track1-Submission/Test/README.md

 ![The second dividing](https://github.com/WangWenhao0716/ISC-Track1-Submission/blob/main/Test/aug_4.pdf)

 Note that, though we only have one augmentation, each image can generate 1 + (4 + 1) + (9 + 4) = 19 images, and total 19x1,000,000 = 19,000,000 images are generated .
-Therefore, please prepare enough storage to store the generated images (Please do NOT store low quality images, which may reduce the performance.)
+Therefore, please prepare enough storage to store the generated images and corresponding features.
+(Please do NOT store low quality images, which may reduce the performance.)

 ## Test